 An important part of SOCAN’s commitment to its members, licensees, employees, and visitors (“you” or “your”) is respect for your right to privacy.
 SOCAN appreciates the opportunity to provide any of its assistance and services to you and strives to the highest level of service excellence.
-This means keeping your information and affairs in strict confidence and to be open and transparent regarding our use, disclosure, and practices regarding your personal information.
+This means keeping your information and affairs in strict confidence and to be open and transparent regarding our collection, use, disclosure of, and practices regarding your, personal information.

-The objective of this Policy is to provide an overview of SOCAN’s business and reflect SOCAN’s commitment to adhere to the legislative requirements of the Personal Information Protection and Electronic Documents Act (PIPEDA), and other applicable privacy legislation, concerning the handling of your personally identifiable information.
+The objective of this Policy is to provide an overview of SOCAN’s business and reflect SOCAN’s commitment to adhere to the legislative requirements of the Personal Information Protection and Electronic Documents Act (PIPEDA), and other applicable privacy legislation, concerning the handling of your personal information.

 If you are located in the European Economic Area (EEA), we will only process your personal data for specific purposes and you have certain rights under European law with respect to your personal information, including the right to request access to, correct, amend, delete or limit the use of your personal data.
-For more information about these rights, the purposes and lawful grounds on which we process your personal data go to the “EEA Document" If you wish to exercise these rights or have any questions or concerns, please reach out to us using the contact information below.
-If you are located in the EEA then this Policy and the EEA Document relate to our processing of your personal data.
-You should review them together but if there is any conflict between them then the EEA Document shall prevail.
+For more information about these rights, and the purposes and lawful grounds on which we process your personal data, go to the “EEA Document”.
+If you wish to exercise these rights or have any questions or concerns, please reach out to us using the contact information below.
+If you are located in the EEA then this Policy and the EEA Document govern our processing of your personal data.
+You should review them together.
+If there is any conflict between these two documents, the EEA Document shall prevail.

-To ensure SOCAN remains accountable for the manner in which it uses, collects and discloses your personal information, everyone at SOCAN is responsible for maintaining and protecting the personally identifiable information to which they have access.
-In addition, SOCAN has appointed a Privacy Officer, who will be accountable for ensuring its compliance with this Policy.
+To ensure SOCAN remains accountable for the manner in which it uses, collects and discloses your personal information, everyone at SOCAN is responsible for maintaining and protecting the personal information to which they have access.

 Questions pertaining to this Policy or the application of this Policy may be directed to: